shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-02-WritingATheme.md

 Success!
 ```

 Check `Customize theme` under the `Style` tab.
 You can see the `Restaurants` section with a color picker for subtitle text color.
-Well done you crowd pleaser, putting all those people that use your theme at ease.
+Well done!

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/settings-theme/style-tab-themes-customise_theme-color_picker_preview.png'/>